-This week I would like to introduce my TAST folks to Raised Herringbone Band, as it is one of those interesting stitches that are easily forgotten, but prove to be remarkably handy once you learn it.
+This week, I would like to introduce you to Raised Herringbone Band.
+It is an interesting stitch that is easily forgotten.
+But it is really remarkably handy once you learn it.
 This stitch makes a great decorative filler if you work it in a block, row upon row.
-Or if you work just one line of it, you create a solid border — ideal to frame a motif or use it along the edge of something.
+Or if you work just one line of it, you can create a solid border.
+This is ideal to frame a motif or to use along the edge of something.
 You will find a tutorial for Raised Herringbone band in my stitch dictionary.
 If you need a refresher on how to work Herringbone stitch there is a link in the tutorial.

 Beyond TAST Week 21

 Beyond TAST week 21 is another herringbone variety.
 It is called Buttonholed Herringbone.
 I have decided that it is time for some fun.
 And this stitch is certainly that, as well as being surprisingly useful.
 This stitch makes a border that is highly textured —like a braid.
 It is literally a herringbone stitch that has been buttonholed, so check out the tutorial for Buttonholed Herringbone and have some fun with it.
 If you work two rows facing each other, you create a line of circles and if you work two rows back to back they become diamonds.

 Where to share your stitching for TAST week 21

 If you are new to hand embroidery the challenge is to learn the stitch and share what you have learnt.
 If you are an experienced embroiderer, enjoy Beyond TAST and give your work a modern twist and share it online so beginners can see what can be done with a little imagination.